 In addition, by entering into a settlement agreement, the employee can avoid the financial and emotional burden of proceeding to issue a claim at an employment tribunal.

 Generally speaking, settlement agreements can be concluded relatively quickly.
 If you are happy with the terms of the proposed agreement, your solicitor should be able to finalise the agreement within a few days.
-In some cases it can be concluded on the same day.
+In some cases it can even be concluded on the same day.
 Obviously, if there are further negotiations needed then this will mean that the process takes longer.
 The timeframe is usually dependant on how quickly your employer responds.
 Your solicitor will be able to keep you updated on this.

 As a starting point, you should carefully read through the settlement agreement.
 A settlement agreement can only become legally binding once you have taken independent legal advice on the terms.
 This means that you are required to take a copy of the agreement to an employment law solicitor.
 Your employer may put you in touch with a solicitor or you may be able to choose a solicitor.

-You will then attend a meeting with the solicitor (this can be conducted via a telephone call), which will typically last between 1-2 hours, depending on the circumstances and any questions you may have.
+You will then attend a meeting with the solicitor (this can be conducted remotely or via a telephone call), which will typically last between 1-2 hours, depending on the circumstances and any questions you may have.
 The purpose of this meeting is for the solicitor to advise you on the terms of the proposed agreement.
 The solicitor will also advise you on its effect on your rights to pursue any employment claims before an employment tribunal.
-The solicitor will be required to sign a certificate to confirm that they have given the requisite legal advice to you.
+The solicitor will normally be required to sign a certificate to confirm that they have given the requisite legal advice to you.

 To ensure that you get the most out of your meeting, it will be helpful if you bring along a copy of your contract of employment.
 Alongside the financial clauses, there are other important provisions set out within the clauses in the agreement.
 Your solicitor will explain what each clause means and can answer any specific questions that you may have.

 No. Settlement agreements are completely voluntary and their terms must be agreed by both parties.
 Once the agreement has been signed by you and your employer it will become a legally binding document.
-It is important that you are not forced into signing the settlement agreement if you do not wish to do so.
-Of course, if you do not sign the settlement agreement your employer will not pay you the compensation sum.

 If you would like to negotiate on the financial package that you have been offered, your solicitor will be able to discuss this with you.
 The decision to negotiate will involve weighing up the employment rights you are waiving against the benefit of the compensation you are receiving.
-You may wish to negotiate the specific wording of certain clauses.
+You may also wish to negotiate the specific wording of certain clauses.
 This is something that your solicitor will be experienced in advising you on.

 Usually the sums are paid within 7 to 28 days of you signing the agreement or in the next payroll.
 However, this can vary depending on your termination date or what has been agreed.
 The payment terms will be contained in the settlement agreement and your solicitor will be able to confirm this.